opengeospatial/OGC-Web-API-Guidelines/README.md

     /v1/features/highways/A8?id=A8

-should that return true or the resource?
+Should the request above return *true* or *the resource itself*?

     /v1/features/highways/A8?id=A81

-should that return false or null (assuming the id of A8 is not A81)?
+Should the request above return *false* or '*NULL*' (assuming the id of A8 is not A81)?

-Use of the query string to select resources is highly domain specific and must be described on a case to case basis.
+Use of the query string to select resources is highly domain specific and must be described on a case by case basis.

 #### OBJECTIVE: Identify all the common elements that exist to the **right** of the **'?'**.